The Tractive GPS mainly utilizes GPS signals to accurately locate your pet.

-According to the U.S. SPS Performance Standard, GPS signals provide an accuracy of 7.8 m (25 ft) at a 95% confidence level when calculating the distance between satellite and receiver.
+According to the U.S. GPS Performance Standard, GPS signals provide an accuracy of 7.8 meters (25 ft) at a 95% confidence level when calculating the distance between satellite and receiver.

-The tracker can calculate its position when the distances to at least 4 satellites are established.
+The device can calculate its position when the distances to at least 4 satellites are established.
 The more GPS satellites it can detect, the greater the accuracy.
 Likewise, when fewer satellites are in view, the accuracy of the GPS position is decreased.

 What can decrease the accuracy of the Tractive GPS?